Yury Kolomensky in his lab

 Research Description

-While our theoretical colleagues are working on possible answers to these questions, it is our role as experimentalists to guide them and help shape up or disprove new theories.
+While his theoretical colleagues are working on possible answers to these questions, it is the role as experimentalists to guide them and help shape up or disprove new theories.
 New particle accelerators are being built or planned to study interactions at high energies.
 On the other hand, unique opportunities provided by precision electroweak measurements at lower energies complement the discovery potential of the highest energy colliders.

 In the News